KshKnsl/TaskMaster-X/README.md

 # TaskMaster X

-TaskMaster X is a simple text-based user authentication and task management system implemented in C. Users can log in with their credntials, create new accounts, or use a guest mode.
+TaskMaster X is a simple text-based user authentication and task management system implemented in C. Users can log in with their credentials, create new accounts, or use a guest mode.
 After logging in, users can access a menu to manage their tasks.

 ## **Features**